island-is/island.is/handbook/technical-overview/devops/environment-setup.md

 - Networking
   - public subnet - an Internet-facing network.
 There is very little that we provision here since this is a harsh place to be.
 Notably Load balancers and NAT Gateways are provisioned here.
   - private subnet - only accessible from the public subnet.
 This is where we run our Kubernetes cluster.
-Workloads running here have access to the Internet by means of a NAT Gateway.
+Workloads running here have outbound access to the Internet by means of a NAT Gateway.
   - database subnet - only accessible from the private subnet.
 No Internet access in or out.
 - Security
   - AWS WAF
     - protection against [common web-based attacks](https://owasp.org/www-project-top-ten/)
     - IP-based filtering
+  - Security groups - each Kubernetes pod can be granted identity and permission set to access only the AWS resources it needs

 ## Databases